-For this expedition of shopping on the Fylde Coast we’ll start in the north and head southwards.
+For this Fylde Coast shopping expedition we’ll start at Fleetwood in the north and head south.

 Lord Street is the long, straight high street in Fleetwood town centre.
 Poulton Road is another main road which branches off it.
 The town centre is mostly around these two streets, where you’ll find local shops and some high street names.

 When you’ve finished your shopping, head to nearby Fleetwood seafront and enjoy the rest of your day out.

 Cleveleys is only a small town but there’s plenty to keep you busy here.